- Homosexuality

 - ✔ Equal

-Suggest Public Opinion Data
+Public Opinion

 Homosexual activity in Barbados is legal.

-Censorship of LGBT Issues in Barbados is no censorship.
+Censorship of LGBT issues in Barbados is no censorship.

 Right to change legal gender in Barbados is illegal.